 What Jobs to do in the Garden in October

 October already and following a beautiful summer here in the UK there are still lots of growth in the borders and the lawns.
+You may be asking what jobs to do in the garden in October.

 The formal start to autumn is the autumn equinox which is towards the end of September.
 So we are well into this most stunning, wind-down season.